-Sultan Hussein prospered for a while after his kingship.
-Prior to becoming Sultan, he was living quietly and penniless in Riau.
-The arrangement with the British gave him prestige and wealth, and soon with a monthly allowance of $416, he was able to command a royal living and even had a part of the island, Kampong Glam, exclusively allotted to him and his family.
-His wish of a palace or istana was granted and his entourage followed him in his move from Riau to Kampong Glam.
+Sultan Hussein prospered after his kingship.
+The arrangement with the British gave him prestige and wealth, and soon with a yearly allowance of $5,000,27 he was able to command a royal living.28 He settled in Kampong Glam, the grounds that Raffles had exclusively allotted to him and his family.29 In his large thatched house, Sultan Hussein kept a large entourage, comprising his family and supporters who followed him from Riau.30

 Loss of authority

-Sultan Hussein did rarely see better days after the 1824 treaty with Crawfurd.
-Against Crawfurd's steadfast and sometimes forceful orders, he witnessed the realm of his prestige, authority and wealth diminished significantly.
-Two instances provide remarkable examples.
-One was a case involving his women servants who sought protection from the Colony's police after being allegedly mistreated by the Sultan.
-Crawfurd freed these women despite the Sultan's angry protest, an act that overrides the Sultan's authority in the area of Malay customs.
-Another instance which also became source of humiliation to the Sultan was British incursion into his private dwelling space.
-Crawfurd ordered for a road to be laid whose path unfortunately had to cut across the Sultan's grounds.
-Despite the show of defiance by the Sultan, Crawfurd forcefully razed the Sultan's wall to the ground to make way for the construction.
+Circumstances did not improve for Sultan Hussein after the 1824 treaty with Crawfurd.
+Under Crawfurd’s steadfast and sometimes forceful orders, the prestige, authority and wealth of Sultan Hussein diminished significantly.34 Two instances illustrated the Sultan’s diminished circumstances: The first involved his female servants who had sought protection from the Colony’s police after being allegedly mistreated by the Sultan.
+Crawfurd freed these women despite the Sultan’s angry protest, an act that overrode the Sultan’s authority in Malay customs.35 The second instance that also became a source of humiliation to the Sultan was the British incursion into his private dwelling space.
+Crawfurd had ordered for a road to be laid whose path cut across the Sultan’s grounds.
+Despite the show of defiance by the Sultan, Crawfurd razed the Sultan’s wall to the ground to make way for the construction of the road.36

 The move to Malacca